Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 Did you Know?

-Sentiment scans show consumers are no longer fearful that the RBA will raise rates.
-Over half now expect mortgage rates to be unchanged or lower over the year ahead.
+Sentiment scans show Australian consumers are no longer fearful that the RBA will raise rates.
+Despite hope for cuts, sentiment fell around the outlook for family finances.

-Earlier in February, economist Warren Hogan described the idea of an RBA cut as “dangerous” because inflation was higher than the CPI numbers suggest when you subtract subsidies and volatile items.
+Earlier in 2025, economist Warren Hogan described the idea of an RBA cut as “dangerous” - because inflation was higher than the CPI numbers suggest when adjusted for subsidies and volatile items.

 “The risk is they do a rate cut just before the election, then in a few months' time have to put rates up.
 It will do their credibility and the politics of it all is diabolical,” Hogan said.